Ipswich B.C.: Men's team

+Season-by-season records

 Academy

 In partnership with Copleston High School, Ipswich run elite men's and women's under 19 academies, which compete in the Elite Academies Basketball League (EABL) and Women's Elite Academies Basketball League (WEABL) respectively.
 Both leagues are the top-tier leagues for under 19's basketball in the United Kingdom.
 Many players have graduated from the academies to further their education and basketball development in the NCAA system in the United States.

-Teams

-For the 2019-20 season, Ipswich will field the following teams: